jsvine/glat-glong/README.md

 The extension adds a red dot at the center of the map.
 Clicking the dot reveals the center's coordinates.
 Glat/Glong works on both the new ("preview") and old versions Google Maps.

+__Mac/Linux users__: Coordinates will appear in an `alert` popup, as well as in the Chrome developer console.

+__Windows users__: Coordinates will appear in the Chrome developer console.

 <img width="49%" src="screenshots/cropped/1280x800/screenshot-0.png">
 <img width="49%" align="right" src="screenshots/cropped/1280x800/screenshot-1.png">